nextcloud/documentation/admin_manual/configuration/configuration_encryption.rst

 data.

 The app uses the users log-in password as encryption-password.
-This means that by default the user will loss access to his files if he loss his log-in password.
+This means that by default the user will loose access to his files if he looses his log-in password.

 It might be a good idea to make regular backups of all encryption keys.
 The